Higherings/AutoImageCreator/README.md

 - *Time*, specify at what time the AMIs will be created

-- *History*, specify how many old AMIs do you want to keep (the Lmabda will remove only the AMIs it created)
+- *History*, specify how many old AMIs do you want to keep (the Lambda will remove only the AMIs it created)

-`If you edit the template remember to use LF end of lines.` `Update KMS user policy to include Lambda Role if using KMS encrypted EBSs.`
+`If you edit the template remember to use LF end of lines.`

+`Update KMS user policy to include Lambda Role if using KMS encrypted EBSs.`

 ## To-Do